Best RV Mattresses - Short Queen & Other Sizes

 Build and Construction

-The Brooklyn Bedding Wanderlust luxury mattress is an all-foam mattress made for RVs, designed specially to relieve the pains after driving for a long time.
+The Brooklyn Bedding Wanderlust luxury mattress is an all-foam mattress made for RVs, designed specially to relieve body pain after driving for a long time.
 With ten RV-friendly mattress sizes, including RV short king and RV short queen, and three different profiles, you can easily find an RV mattress that fits just right.

-Unlike memory foam, the high-density polyfoam in the base layer has a firm feel and a faster response to pressure.
-This supportive nature makes this RV mattress a good fit for campers who prefer sleeping on their back and stomach.
+Unlike memory foam, the high-density polyfoam in the base layer has a firm feel and a faster response to pressure, so when I switch sleeping positions, the mattress reforms fast.
+This supportive nature makes this RV mattress a good fit for campers who are combination sleepers.
 There's a thick polyester cover that also enhances durability.

 Mattress Performance

-The all-foam construction allows Brooklyn Bedding Wanderlust mattress to isolate motion transfer effectively, reducing movement disruptions for campers who share their beds with their partners while traveling.
-Since the foam comfort layer is gel infused and uses open cell technology, you can rest assured your bed will sleep cooler than other all-foam beds.
+The all-foam construction allows Brooklyn Bedding Wanderlust mattress to isolate motion transfer effectively, reducing movement disruptions as I slept next to my partner.
+Since the foam comfort layer is gel infused and uses open cell technology, you can rest assured your bed will sleep cooler than other all-foam beds, mostly for hot sleepers like me, an RV can get pretty cramped and hot.

 The firm feel is a solid choice for side sleepers weighing more than 230 pounds.
 Alternatively, you can go for the medium-firm feel if you weigh between 130-230 pounds.
 This feel is also better for back and stomach sleepers weighing less than 130 pounds.